SQLProvider

 Generate composable queries by using FSharp.Linq.ComposableQuery

-The SQLProvider also supports composable queries by integrating following library FSharpLinqComposableQuery.
+The SQLProvider also supports composable queries by integrating the following library FSharpLinqComposableQuery.
 You can read more about that library here: FSharp.Linq.ComposableQuery

-Because it is implemented in the SQLProvider you dont need to add FSharpComposableQuery in your script.
+Because it is implemented in the SQLProvider, you don't need to add FSharpComposableQuery in your script.

 Example for using FSharpComposableQuery